Tools to Increase Video Engagement

 Determine whether to borrow or build.

-There are excellent resources out on the web to borrow.
-If you can find a great video that supports your objectives, you can easily embed it in your Canvas course.
-Some popular platforms include:
+There are excellent resources on the web to borrow.
+If you can find a great video that supports your objectives, you can easily embed it in your Canvas course .

-- Kanopy - WSU Library has a subscription to this wonderful resource that offers full-length documentaries and movies.
+- Kanopy – WSU Library has a subscription to this resource that offers full-length documentaries and movies.

-- Ted Talks - thousands of videos on discussion-worthy topics with excellent closed captioning.
+- TED Talks – thousands of videos on discussion-worthy topics with excellent closed captioning.

-- YouTube- be sure videos are properly captioned and check videos each semester to ensure they are still available.
+- YouTube – be sure videos are properly captioned and check videos each semester to ensure they are still available.

 If you build, use university-approved technology.

-The following University purchased tools have been vetted for security and accessibility:
+The following university-purchased tools have been vetted for security and accessibility:

 Tech Tools for Engagement